-William 'the Conqueror' died, in Normandy, on 9th September, 1087.
-His second surviving son, William 'Rufus', inherited the kingdom of England, whilst his estranged eldest son, Robert 'Curthose', had to be content with the duchy of Normandy.
-William Rufus brought, the recently released, Wulfnoth and Morcar to England with him:
+William the Conqueror (William I) died, in Normandy, on 9th September 1087.
+His second surviving son, William Rufus, inherited the kingdom of England, whilst his estranged eldest son, Robert Curthose, had to be content with the duchy of Normandy.
+William Rufus (William II) brought, the recently released, Wulfnoth and Morcar to England with him:

 “... but as soon as he arrived at Winchester, he put them into custody as before ...”

-In contrast, when Robert returned to Normandy, he supervised the release of:
+In contrast, Robert Curthose returned to Normandy, and:

 The crown had barely settled on William’s head (his coronation was on 26th September 1087) before he faced a rebellion by most of the Norman magnates of England.
 The plot, to replace William with Robert, was hatched in the spring of 1088, and its chief instigator was, William and Robert’s uncle, Bishop Odo of Bayeux (who, since his release, had resumed his position as earl of Kent).
 In the event, William defeated the rebels, and Odo:

 “... went over sea; and so the bishop relinquished the dignity [i.e. the earldom] that he had in this land.”